 Northbound bus stop at 212 Evans Bay Parade relocated to be outside 208 Evans Bay Parade.

 Southbound bus stop opposite 220 Evans Bay Parade relocated about 20m further south.

 See how the Ōmarukaikuru / Point Jerningham area looks now and how it will look when work is complete.

 Plans for Carlton Gore Road to NIWA

-See how Ōmarukaikuru / Point Jerninghamwill look when work is complete in May 2020.
+See how Ōmarukaikuru / Point Jerninghamwill look when work is complete.